CePseudoBE/create-digitaltwin/README.md

 ## Example Components

-When enabled, the generator includes two example components:
+When enabled, the generator includes working example components:

-### RandomDataCollector
+### JSONPlaceholderCollector
-- Generates realistic IoT sensor data (temperature, humidity, pressure, etc.)
+- Fetches real data from the JSONPlaceholder API (posts and users)
-- Runs every 15 seconds with 3-7 data points per collection
+- Runs every 15 seconds to demonstrate scheduled data collection
-- Includes data quality simulation and device metadata
+- Includes error handling and performance metrics
+- Shows how to integrate with external REST APIs
-- Stores data automatically in configured storage
+- Stores collected data with metadata in your configured storage

-### DataProcessor (Handler)
+**Generated Endpoints:**
-- Processes collected sensor data with analysis and alerting
+- `GET /api/jsonplaceholder` - Latest collected data from JSONPlaceholder
-- Adds trend analysis, categorization, and reliability scoring
-- Generates alerts for temperature extremes, low battery, etc.
-- Demonstrates real-time data processing patterns

 ## Development